socfortress/LINUX-QUARNTINE-MALICIOUS-BINARY-COPILOT-ACTION/README.md

-## Quarantine-Malicious-Binary
+## Quarantine-Malicious-Binary.sh

-This script quarantines a specified malicious binary by moving it to a secure quarantine directory, providing a JSON-formatted output for integration with security tools like OSSEC/Wazuh.
+This script quarantines a specified malicious binary by moving it to a secure quarantine directory, providing a JSON-formatted output for integration with your SIEM.

 ### Overview

-The `Quarantine-Malicious-Binary` script moves a specified file to `/var/ossec/quarantine`, disables execution permissions, and records SHA256 hashes before and after the move.
+The `Quarantine-Malicious-Binary.sh` script moves a specified file to `/var/ossec/quarantine`, disables execution permissions, and records SHA256 hashes before and after the move.
 It logs all actions and outputs the result in JSON format for active response workflows.

 ### Script Details